gcnw/spaceTradersProject/README.md

 |:--|:--|:--|
 |shipId|String|The ID of the ship you want to scrap|

-[REQUIRES AUTH TOKEN]

 ## MY SHIPS

-- get info on an existing flight plan (what does existing mean in this context)
+- get info on an existing flight plan [REQUIRES AUTH TOKEN]
 ```
 https://api.spacetraders.io/my/flight-plans/:flightPlanId
 ```